oazarate/creative-platform/README.md

 ![Instructions-3](images/instructions-3.PNG?raw=true)

+* If you get an error indicating that Postman could not get a response, try resizing the image to be smaller

 To run your own implementation of the models on Google Cloud Platform's Kubernetes Engine, follow the steps below.

 ## Creating the Platform